mosn/layotto/docs/en/component_specs/sequencer/zookeeper.md

 | zookeeperPassword | Y | zookeeper Password |
 | sessionTimeout | N | Session timeout,Unit second, same as zookeeper's sessionTimeout|
 |logInfo|N|true if zookeeper information messages are logged; false if only zookeeper errors are logged|
+##warning
+The auto-increment id component of zookeeper is implemented by the version of zk.
+The version cannot exceed int32, and it will be reset to 0 when it is reset.
+Therefore, an error will be returned and the error log will be printed when a reset occurs.
+Nothing else will be processed.

 ## How to start Zookeeper
 If you want to run the zookeeper demo, you need to start a Zookeeper server with Docker first.